 Weighting and capping factors: The weighting factors are calculated based on the inverse of their historical volatility.
-The weights are based on the prices of the Thursday prior to the second Friday of the review month σ_i Maximum between the historical 12-month and 3-month volatility of component (i), based on prices converted to the index currency
+The weights are based on the prices of the Thursday prior to the second Friday of the review month selected based on the ESR.

+σ_i Maximum between the historical 12-month and 3-month volatility of component (i), based on prices converted to the index currency